Current as of December 2016 | Download print version (in PDF)

 The definition of “public benefit” for the sake of tax benefits can be found in the Fiscal Code, as discussed above.

 3. Economic Activities

 With regard to tax benefits, German NPOs are generally allowed to engage in economic activities.
-If the activity is necessary to pursue the organization’s statutory purpose and it does not compete with for-profit organizations more than necessary, profits are not taxed and VAT is reduced to 7% (so-called “Zweckbetrieb,” Fiscal Code §65).
+If the activity is necessary to pursue the organization’s statutory purpose and it does not compete with for-profit organizations more than necessary, profits are not taxed and VAT is reduced to 7 percent (so-called “Zweckbetrieb,” Fiscal Code §65).
 Commercial activities which are not necessary to pursue the statutory purposes of the NPO are taxed at ordinary rates if the annual gross income of non-statutory commercial activities exceeds €35,000.
 (Fiscal Code §64)